Financial-Times/origami/README.md

 #### Mixin: `oLabelsContent`

-When it's not possible to use an `o-loading` CSS class, for example within another Origami component, use `oLabelsContent` to output a label with a custom class.
+When it's not possible to use an `o-labels` CSS class, for example within another Origami component, use `oLabelsContent` to output a label with a custom class.

-If it is possible to use `o-loading` classes we recommend [oLabels](#mixin-olabels) and [oLabelsAddStates](#mixin-olabelsaddstate) instead.
+If it is possible to use `o-labels` classes we recommend [oLabels](#mixin-olabels) and [oLabelsAddStates](#mixin-olabelsaddstate) instead.
 Using these will help reduce the size of your CSS bundle where mutliple labels are used.

 `oLabelsContent` accepts an `$opts` argument which is a map of options.
 To output styles required by all labels set "base" to "true".
 Then set the labels "[sizes](#size)" and its "[state](#states)".
 Any of these options may be output independently.